opencog/agents/scm/pair-agent/Design-Generate.md

   requires:
 * Allow dict lookup of words according to desired disjuncts.

 OK, screw that.
-The diary part ten is exploring this, here are the best ideas in summary form:
+There are multiple design issues raised by above.

+## Simple chaining
+For quick bringup, lets just do simple chaining.
+Ideas in summary form:

 1) Starting with a word A, use incoming set to randomly select some subset of all possible edges.
 This will be called the "focus set" or the